| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 j[offset,_boundary_conditions] does the same for an offset relative to the current pixel coordinates (x,y,z,c).

-i(#ind,_x,_y,_z,_c,_interpolation,_boundary_conditions), j(#ind,_dx,_dy,_dz,_dc,_interpolation,_boundary_conditions), i[#ind,offset,_boundary_conditions] and i[offset,_boundary_conditions] are similar expressions used to access pixel values for any numbered image [ind] of the list.
+i(#ind,_x,_y,_z,_c,_interpolation,_boundary_conditions), j(#ind,_dx,_dy,_dz,_dc,_interpolation,_boundary_conditions), i[#ind,offset,_boundary_conditions] and i[offset,_boundary_conditions] are similar expressions used to access pixel values for any numbered image [ind] in the list.

 I/J[_#ind,offset,_boundary_conditions] and I/J(_#ind,_x,_y,_z,_interpolation,_boundary_conditions) do the same as i/j[_#ind,offset,_boundary_conditions] and i/j(_#ind,_x,_y,_z,_c,_interpolation,_boundary_conditions) but return a vector instead of a scalar (e.g. a vector [ R,G,B ] for a pixel at (a,b,c) in a color image).